 Re Seasoning is not something you have to do on any sort of regular basis.
-By simply cooking in the pan and following the simple cleaning and maintenance steps, you are keeping the pan seasoned and building up additional seasoning.
+By simply cooking in the skillet and following the simple cleaning and maintenance steps, you are keeping the skillet seasoned and building up additional seasoning.

 The color of my skillet has developed light and dark spots, does that mean it isn't non-stick?

-Don't worry, your hand forged pan is still non-stick, even as it goes through it's slow metamorphosis to that slick jet-black pinnacle of pandom that we are all striving for.
+Don't worry, your skillet is still non-stick, even as it goes through it's slow metamorphosis to that slick jet-black pinnacle of pandom that we are all striving for.

 What if something sticks to my skillet?
 What is the best way to clean it off?

 Even though carbon steel is the best all-natural non-stick alternative, we will be the first to acknowledge that occasionally stick happens.
 The main thing is to start light and only get as aggressive as necessary to get the sticky part off.
 A great place to start is by putting water in the bottom of your skillet, heat it up and gently scrape the stick with a wood or plastic spatula.
 We also find that the ScrubDaddy type scrubber sponges work well.
 If that doesn't get the job done you can try putting a little oil and kosher salt in the skillet to scrub the offending spot smooth.
 When you are finished removing the stuck-on food, don't forget to rinse out the skillet, warm it up to dry it and re-oil it.